Explanation Generation for Contradiction Reconciliation with LLMs: Analysis

-Nevertheless, in some cases, models can still produce nonsensical explanations (e.g. Qwen3-1.7B in Example 4 positing that the dates of the event were officially announced after the event itself) or even fail to perform the task completely.
-For example, Olmo-3-7B-Instruct's explanation in Example 2 is for why the premise contradicts the hypothesis, as opposed to why the premise and hypothesis might not be contradictory after all.
-This failure re-emphasizes a crucial distinction between our novel task of generating explanations for \textit{reconciling contradictions}, as opposed to \textit{justifying already existing labels or the model's own predictions}, which has otherwise been extensively studied (see e.g. \citealp{10.5555/3327546.3327624}; \citealp{huang2023largelanguagemodelsexplain}, \citealp{10.1007/978-3-031-84595-6_1}, \citealp{chen-etal-2025-rose}).
+Nevertheless, models sometimes fail by deviating from the task instructions: Olmo-3-7B-Instruct in Ex.
+2 explains why the premise contradicts the hypothesis instead of reconciling the two.
+This failure re-emphasizes a crucial distinction between our novel task of generating explanations to \textit{reconcile contradictions}, as opposed to \textit{justify already existing labels or models' own predictions}, which has otherwise been extensively studied (\citealp{10.5555/3327546.3327624}; \citealp{huang2023largelanguagemodelsexplain}, \citealp{chen-etal-2025-rose}).